xsf/xmpp.org/content/blog/2023-06-05-newsletter.md

 ## Software news
 ### Clients and applications

 - [Gajim 1.8.0](https://gajim.org/post/2023-05-27-gajim-1.8.0-released/) has been released and it comes with integrated OMEMO encryption!
 Integrating the OMEMO plugin brings tighter integration and better user experience.
-We also rearranged the chat menu and added some quick buttons for convenience.
+The chat menu has been rearranged and some quick buttons have been added for convenience.
 Both Gajim’s message search and conversation view received some important changes and fixes.

 {{< figure src="/images/newsletter/2023-06-05/gajim-chat-banner-group-chat.png" caption="Gajim chat banner in group chat" >}}